bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 ## Heads-Up

-* Next week you'll introduce object-oriented programming (OOP).
-You'll cover test-driven development (TDD), ES6 classes, and [Jest](https://jestjs.io/) for mocking and testing.
+* Next week, you'll introduce object-oriented programming (OOP).
+You'll cover test-driven development (TDD), ES6 classes, and using [Jest](https://jestjs.io/) for mocking and testing.

 * Warn students that the next module is very concept-heavy!
 Object-oriented programming can be difficult at first, but understanding it is crucial in becoming employer-competitive.
 Although writing tests before code might feel counterintuitive, this approach can help developers plan and break down their apps into more manageable chunks.
 Reassure students that they aren't alone in struggling with this topic; it's perfectly normal to feel a little lost at first.